ONSdigital/csvcubed/external-docs/docs/guides/qube-config.md

 The `qube-config.json` file has two sections.

 1. **Metadata**
-   This section is used to describe the data set's catalog information to aide discovery, provide provinance and publication information, and optionally define the scope of the data set
+   This section is used to describe the data set's catalog information to aide discovery, provide provinance and publication information, and optionally define the scope of the data set.
-2. **Define columns**
+2. **Column Definitions**
-   This section is used to describe each column in the `.csv` file, classifying the column and defining how the column data is both represented and how it links semantically to other data
+   This section is used to describe each column in the `.csv` file, classifying the column and defining how the column data is both represented and how it links semantically to other data.

 ### Metadata